Biomanufacturing Harvest Optimization with Small Data: Model

 At any decision epoch $t$ with physical states $(p_t, i_t)$, if the action is to harvest (i.e., $a_t = H$), the fermentation process ends.
 We model this situation by assuming that, if the harvest action is taken, the state of the MDP makes a transition to an {\it absorbing stopping state} $\Delta$.
 Thus, the counterpart of \eqref{eq.hyper_transition} for the harvest action can be written as $\mbox{Pr}(\Delta| \mathcal{S}_t, \mathcal{I}_t; H) = 1$.

-\underline{Reward:} At any decision epoch $t$, if the decision is to continue, the immediate cost $c_u$ is charged. {The cost $c_u$ represents the cost of resources allocated to continue the fermentation process one more time step (e.g., a fixed energy cost for the bioreactor, operator cost, clean room charges).
-Since the time periods are of equal length, it is natural to assume a constant operating cost $c_u$ per time unit (regardless of how much protein or impurity accumulated inside the bioreactor).} On the other hand, if the decision is to harvest, the fermentation is terminated and a reward is collected.
+\underline{Reward:} At any decision epoch $t$, if the decision is to continue, the immediate cost $c_u$ is charged.
+The cost $c_u$ represents the cost of resources allocated to continue the fermentation process one more time step (e.g., a fixed energy cost for the bioreactor, operator cost, clean room charges).
+Since the time periods are of equal length, it is natural to assume a constant operating cost $c_u$ per time unit.
+On the other hand, if the decision is to harvest, the fermentation is terminated and a reward is collected.
 The reward of the harvest decision depends on the current physical state.
-Specifically, if the harvest decision is taken because of a failure (i.e., if $i_t{=}\bar{I}$), then the failure penalty $r_f$ is charged as the cost of losing the batch due to the failure.
-On the other hand, if there is no failure at the harvesting moment (i.e., if $i_t {<} \bar{I}$), the harvest reward
+Specifically, if the harvest decision is taken because of a failure (i.e., if $i_t=\bar{I}$), then the failure penalty $r_f$ is charged as the cost of losing the batch due to the failure.
+On the other hand, if there is no failure at the harvesting moment (i.e., if $i_t < \bar{I}$), the harvest reward

 is collected as an immediate reward.
-In \eqref{eq.reward_linear}, $c_0>0$ represents the lump-sum reward collected per fermentation batch, while $c_1>0$ and $c_2>0$ represent the marginal reward collected per unit of protein and the marginal cost encountered per unit of impurity, respectively. { Furthermore, the term $c_2 i_t$ allows us to account for the impact of fermentation harvesting decisions on the downstream purification costs.
-In our problem setting, higher impurity levels obtained from fermentation imply a higher workload in downstream purification operations (e.g., a higher number of chromatography cycles, leading to a higher cost of raw materials and labor to eliminate the impurities).
-The cost of purification mainly consists of the material costs (e.g., cost of resins, media and buffers) and labor cost needed for the chromatography and filtration processes \cite{franzeb2014, cardoso2020}.} {We shall assume that $r_f>c_2 \bar{I}$, reflecting the fact that a failure is costlier than even the worst harvesting outcome}.
+In \eqref{eq.reward_linear}, $c_0>0$ represents the lump-sum reward collected per fermentation batch, while $c_1>0$ and $c_2>0$ represent the marginal reward collected per unit of protein and the marginal cost encountered per unit of impurity, respectively.
+We shall assume that $r_f>c_2 \bar{I}$, reflecting the fact that a failure is costlier than even the worst harvesting outcome.
 To summarize, given the physical states $(p_t,i_t)$ and the action $a_t$, the reward $R(p_t, i_t; a_t)$ at decision epoch $t$ can be written as,

 \underline{Policy:} Let $\pi$ denote a nonstationary policy $\{\pi_t(\cdot);~ t = 0, 1, \ldots, \bar{T} \}$, which is a mapping from any hyper state $\mathcal{H}_t$ to an action $a_t$, i.e., $a_t = \pi_t(\mathcal{H}_t)$.
 Given the policy $\pi$, the expected total discounted reward is